vippsas/vipps-recurring-api/vipps-recurring-api.md

 ## Partner keys

-In addition to the normal [Authentication](#authentication) we offer _partner keys_, which let a partner make API cals on behalf of a merchant.
+In addition to the normal [Authentication](#authentication) we offer _partner keys_, which let a partner make API calls on behalf of a merchant.

-If you are a Vipps Partner that is managing agreements on behalf of other Vipps Merchants you can use your own credentials to authenticate, and then send the `Merchant-Serial-Number` header to identify which of your Vipps Merchant you are acting on behalf of.
-The `Merchant-Serial-Number` must be sent in the header of all requests.
+If you are a Vipps partner managing agreements on behalf of Vipps merchants you can use your own API credentials to authenticate, and then send the `Merchant-Serial-Number` header to identify which of your merchants you are acting on behalf of.
+The `Merchant-Serial-Number` must be sent in the header of all API requests.

-Including the [Optional HTTP Headers](#optional-vipps-http-headers) too will make it easier to investigate problems, if anything unexpected happens.
+By including the [Optional HTTP Headers](#optional-vipps-http-headers) you will make it easier to investigate problems, if anything unexpected happens.
 Partners may re-use the values of the `Vipps-System-Name` and `Vipps-System-Plugin-Name` in the plugins headers if having different values do not make sense.